p0bry/casmistudio/README.md

-# FrameCut Studio — Landing Page
+# Casmi Studio — Landing Page

 A premium, conversion-focused landing page for a professional video editing studio.
 Built with Next.js 14 (App Router), Supabase, and a custom PT/EN i18n system.